oipwg/oipips/oipip-0004.md

-# OIPIP-0004 : Change from artifact to record
+# OIPIP-0004 : Change name of OIP Object from artifact to record

 ```
 Number:  OIPIP-0004